JodieMullins/CY-Product_Website/README.md

 # CY-Product_Website

-This repository utilizes HTML, CSS, and vanilla JavaScript to create what a website may look like across browser and mobile views.
+This repository utilizes HTML, CSS, and vanilla JavaScript to create what an interactive website may appear or behave like across browser and mobile views.
 Using API calls, a product page loads, and pages adjust depending on size of screen.
+Other pages include a temperature converter for vacationers, a sale countdown page, and a contact form.

+Unofficial features --

 - [x] Responsive Design {Best Practice} [All Pages]

 - [x] Integrate a third-party API into project. {REQ}

+- [x] Utilized Local and Session Storage for name and email fields on the contact form